nolanlawson/css-talk-2022/markdown.md

 This graphic is taken from [a blog post on web dot dev](https://web.dev/rendering-performance/#the-pixel-pipeline) where they call it "the pixel pipeline."

-You can see that the main steps described here are JavaScript, style/layout, and paint/composite.
+The main steps here are JavaScript, style/layout, and paint/composite.
 Helpfully, these are color-coded in the same way they would be in the Chrome DevTools.

 The first step, JavaScript, is where we run some JavaScript that modifies the DOM.
 Typically this will be your JavaScript framework rendering, such as React doing its virtual DOM diffing and then eventually putting elements into the DOM.

-The next two steps, style and layout, involve applying your CSS to those DOM elements.This is the main thing I want to focus on in this talk.
+The next two steps, style and layout, involve applying your CSS to those DOM elements and then laying them out on the page.
+This is my focus.

 The last two steps, paint and composite, are about actually writing pixels to the screen and doing animations.
-I don't want to focus much on these steps (the green part), but I will mention them briefly just to separate them from the purple part.
+This part is largely out of scope for this talk.

 ---